 This mosque was destroyed in 1753 during the war between Marathas and then Sultan of Gujarat.
 Still the existing minarets are three storeys and the tallest in Ahmedabad.
 If you shake one minaret, the vibration get transfer to other minaret.

 But I did not tried this, as the entry to the shaking minarets is prohibited because of safety reasons.

-An another heritage monument close to Ahmedabad Junction ( 3 km away).
+An another heritage monuments close to Ahmedabad Junction ( 3 km away).
 It is a 15th century step well built by Dhai Harir, chief lady in the royal harem of Mahmud Begada.
 Adjacent to this step-well, she had also built, a mosque and a tomb for herself, later she had been buried here.

 It is a five stories deep well, built using sand stone in Solanki architectural style.
 There are several carved pillars to support the different elevation.
 It has an octagonal plan on the ground and an rectangular approach of 190 feet long.